Sonoma & Napa Wine Country Family Holiday Fun

 Napa Valley Wine Trains' Santa Express Trains are a magical experience for the whole family.
-Trains run Monday–Thursday through December 18 from 9–11:30 am and 3–5:30 pm.
+Trains run daily at 5 and 8 pm.
 Santa and some special friends will be on board, of course.
 Tickets do sell out very early, so check for availablity at (800) 427-4124.
-Tickets range from $25–$45 per person.
+Tickets start at $49 per person.
 Refreshments available for purchase on board.
-More information
+Event details

 Pioneer Christmas at Bale Grist Mill

 Every Christmas season, Bale Grist Mill hosts a 19th-century Christmas celebration, pioneer style.
 Make a clove pomander or wreath of rosemary for your home, or string popcorn and cranberries for the tree.
 Write a letter to Santa in calligraphy and seal with red wax.
 Children especially enjoy decorating gingerbread cookies, cutting paper snowflakes and making “leavings dolls” out of scraps of fabric.
 There are demonstrations throughout the day: lace making, wool spinning, waxed egg decorating and milling demonstrations.
 Cookies and cider too!
-Admission is $5; kids under 6 free.
+Admission $5, kids under 5 free.
 Bale Grist Mill State Historic Park is located between St. Helena and Calistoga along Highway 29/128.
 Event details